amantuladhar/amantuladhar.github.io/_posts/2017-10-16-java-9-open-and-opens-keyword-with-example.md

 Public : callMe
 ```

+### Wait!!!
-Wait!!!
-Earlier in the post I said that I had to use `open` / `opens` keyword if I want to use reflection API on the code.
-Why am I able to use reflection now.
-Of course because this is publicly available exported package.
+Earlier in the post I said that I had to use `open` / `opens` keyword if I wanted to give reflection API access to modules code.
+Why am I able to use reflection now then?.
+Of course because this is **publicly available exported package.**

 Let's add some code to twist this example.
-On `com.exported/com/exported/Exported.java` add one `private` method.
+On `com.exported.Exported.java` add one `private` method.

 ```java
 package com.exported;